timescale/docs/use-timescale/ha-replicas/read-scaling.md

 ---
-title: Read replicas
+title: Manage read replication
 excerpt: Understand how read scaling works in Timescale
 product: cloud
 keywords: [replicas, scaling]
 tags: [replicas, scaling, ha]
 ---

-# Read replicas
+# Manage read replication

 You use read replicas to power your read-intensive apps and business intelligence tooling.
-Using read replicas to serve reads for your app removes load from the primary, and enables it to improve ingest performance.
+Using read replicas to serve reads for your app removes load from the primary data instance, and enables your service to improve ingest performance.
 This is particularly useful when read traffic is very spiky and risks impacting ingest performance, or where reads have a lower priority to writes.

+This page shows you how to create and manage read replicas.

+## What is read replication?

 A read replica is a read-only copy of the primary data instance in your Timescale Cloud service.
 Queries on read replicas have minimal impact on the performance of the primary data instance.
 This enables you to interact with up-to-date production data for analysis or to scale out reads beyond the limits of your primary data instance.
 You use read replicas for read scaling.
-To limit data loss for your Timescale Cloud services, us [High availability][ha].
+To limit data loss for your Timescale Cloud services, use [High availability][ha].

 You can create as many read replicas as you need.
 Each read replica appears as its own service.
 You use a unique connection string to interact with each read replica.
 This provides both security and resource isolation.
 To restrict